diku-dk/diku-canvas/README.md

     dotnet nuget add source /full/path/to/the/directory

-Ensure the repository was added with
+Ensure the repository was added with:

     dotnet nuget list source

 Place `Canvas.X.y.z.nupkg` in the local repository.
 Now clear the nuget cache: